When Can We Answer Queries Using Result-Bounded Data Interfaces?: Decidability of Monotone Answerability using Existence check and FD simplification

-It is now easy to see that $\Sigma^\lift$ and $I_0^\lift$ satisfy the required conditions: for every set of primed facts~$I$ derivable from $I_0$ by chasing with $\Sigma$ and~$\Delta$, we can derive the same set of primed facts from~$I_0^\lift$ by chasing with $\Sigma^\lift$.
-Indeed, chasing with the Lift rules creates a tree of facts that corresponds exactly to a short-cut chase proof: when we create an $R_P$-fact, the $P$ subscript denotes exactly the set of positions of the new facts that contains exported elements that are accessible.
-One can verify that the (Transfer) rules creates primed facts exactly for facts that can be transferred by applying some method.
+It is now easy to see that $\Sigma^\lift$ and $I_0^\lift$ satisfy the required conditions: for every Boolean CQ over the primed facts~$I$ derived using a chase proof from $I_0$ with $\Sigma$ and~$\Delta$, we can derive the same CQ from~$I_0^\lift$ via a chase proof with $\Sigma^\lift$.
+Indeed, applying chase steps with the (Lift) rules creates a tree of facts that corresponds to a shortcut chase proof, up to an $I_0$-preserving isomorphism: when we create an $R_P$-fact, the $P$ subscript denotes exactly the set of positions of the new facts that contain exported elements that are accessible.
+Further, the full (Lifted Transfer) rules create a primed copy of these facts exactly when they can be transferred by applying some method.
+As for the converse direction, it is clear that applying chase steps with $\Sigma^\lift$ on $I_0^\lift$ only generates primed facts that correspond to what would be generated by the shortcut chase, so that whenever we derive a Boolean CQ over the primed facts then we generate a match of the same CQ, up to an $I_0$-preserving isomorphism, in the shortcut chase.
+This justifies that the CQ is also entailed from~$I_0$ by applying chase steps with~$\Sigma$ and~$\Delta$, first to create the facts of~$I_0^\lift$, and then to derive the CQ\@.

-The only thing left to do is to notice that $\Sigma^\lift$ has bounded semi-width, but this is because the rules (Lift) have bounded width and the rules (Transfer) clearly have an acyclic position graph.
-This concludes the proof of Proposition \ref{prop:linearizeaccessids}.
+The only thing left to do is to notice that $\Sigma^\lift$ has bounded semi-width, but this is because the rules (Lift) have bounded width and the rules (Lifted Transfer) clearly have an acyclic position graph.
+This concludes the proof of Proposition~\ref{prop:linearizeaccessids}.